andrewhodel/node-ip-ac/README.md

 ## firewall support

-In this module there exists support for `iptables` on Linux.
+In this module there exists support of `iptables` and `ip6tables` in Linux.

-There is structure for supporting any OS and firewall that NodeJS supports.
+There is structure to support any OS and firewall that NodeJS supports.

-There is also structure for supporting API calls to network or hosting providers, like AWS.
+There is also structure to support API calls to network or hosting providers, like AWS.

 ## license